Lesson Four: Stewardship Solutions

 - Explain how overpopulation or underpopulation of some species makes an observable impact on others and the environment.
 Say: “There needs to be a balance in nature.
 We don’t want the predators to wipe out all the animals they hunt, but we also don’t want the predators to disappear completely.
 They serve a purpose, too.
 We will continue talking about the cause and effect of balancing these challenges in the next lesson.”

 Part 2/Day 2: Cause and Effect Assessment

 Time: (20-30 minutes)

-EvaluationIn this task, students will be engaged in the higher order thinking skill of analysis and evaluation by evaluating outcomes, judging rancher choices, and recommending solutions.
+EvaluationIn this task, students will be engaged in the higher order thinking skill of evaluation by evaluating outcomes, judging rancher choices, and recommending solutions.

 - When students have finished listing the effects, collect the assessment pages.
 Bring the class back together and have them share the different effects they listed for each of the causes given.
 A way to add an extension to this activity would be to allow the students to develop their own causes with effects.

 - Say: “Now that we have listed the cause and effects of these challenges, let’s brainstorm some ways that we could potentially solve these problems.”
 Potential solutions are listed below:

 - Sell some cattle during a drought to keep your land and cattle healthy.

 - Fence pastures and graze in a rotation for the land to rest and regrow.